"For anyone who needs to convert code on a regular basis

 are without doubt the best translation tools on the market."

 Easy to use

-Excellent learning tool for those new to VB.NET
+Excellent educational tool for C# developers learning VB.NET

 Numerous conversion and formatting options

-Q: Is the original C# project altered in any way?
+Q: Are the original C# files altered in any way?

 Q: Can the converter produce VB6 code?